johanhenriksson/d2prox/README.md

 # d2prox

 Simple Diablo II proxy written in Go.
+Proxying allows the user to bypass IP rate limits set by battle.net.

-It's currenly hardcoded for the European realm.
+*It's currenly hardcoded for the European realm.
 Additionally it will only run on the same machine as the Diablo client, which makes it completely useless.

-It works by implements 3 separate proxies for Battle.net, the Diablo 2 Realm Server and the Diablo 2 Game Server.
-Application-level proxying is achieved by deep packet inspection and modification.
+However, anyone who knows how to compile it should be able to configure it to work with any realm/ip.*

-Since the code allows inspection and modification of any D2 packet, it could theoretically be used for packet editing, packet filtering and implementing packet based hacks & bots.
+Since the code allows inspection and modification of any D2 packet, it could theoretically be used as a base for packet editing, packet filtering and implementing packet based hacks & bots.

+## Disclaimer

+This software is unfinished and not properly tested.
+It's only meant as a proof of concept.
+However, it does work and could be used with minimal modification.
+As far as I know, it should be undetectable.

 ## How to use